spryker/spryker-docs/docs/scos/dev/best-practices/search-best-practices/precise-search-by-super-attributes.md

 ## Task to achieve

 Imagine a shop selling a laptop (abstract product) with 16/32Gb RAM and i5/i7 CPU options.
-One day there are only TWO models in stock: *16Gb + i5* and *32Gb + i7*.
+One day there are only two models in stock: *16Gb + i5* and *32Gb + i7*.

 Selecting in the search *RAM: 16Gb + CPU: i7* shows you this abstract product in the catalog/search, while none of it's concretes match the requirements.